Kingdom of Fife

 • Bankhead Gate Brewers Fayre Beaufort Drive Glenrothes KY7 4UJ Telephone(01592) 773473

 This Brewers Fayre opens at 6.30am Mon-Fr, 7am Sat-Sun for breakfast.
-This family friendly premise has a large internal Play Zone as well as an external play area.
+This family friendly premises has a large internal Play Zone as well as an external play area.
 At the Bankhead Gate Brewers Fayre you'll find pub food as it should be with their every day great value menu.
 One core ale, normally Sharps Doom Bar, however these are subject to change from a national supply.

 • Golden Acorn 1 North Street Glenrothes KY7 5NA Telephone(01592) 755252